 - Positive/Negative & Notan Exercise Completed

 ■ The space within and around an object (“negative”) can be as interesting as the object (“positive”) itself.

 ■ Negative space has shape such as the arrow inside the FedEx logo and the other spacial areas within and in-between the other letters.
 So, it can also display pattern.

-■ Also referred to as Form and Space, and Figure/Ground.
+■ Also referred to as Figure/Ground.
 The latter term is more applicable to compositions with more complex layering.

 - Continuity Exercise Completed